vtrevino/ogmapper/README.md

       ogmapper index [-k <keysize>] [-g <guider>] [-e <encoding>] [-m 0/1] [-o <index-file-no-ext>] <genome-fasta.gz>

+### Encodings
 The encoding transforms the DNA sequence to a binary key.

-The BitwiseAT1GC0Encoding uses 1 bit per nt, transforming A or T/U to 1 and G or C to 0.
+The **BitwiseAT1GC0Encoding** uses 1 bit per nt, transforming A or T/U to 1 and G or C to 0.
 Any other letter is treated as A. Case-insensitive.
 So, -k 24 will use 24 nt to generate keys of 24 bits for a total of 16,777,216 different keys.
 Increasing k would have an important impact on the index size and memory needed.

-The PlainEncoding uses 2 bits per nt, transforming A to 00, C to 01, G to 10, and T/U to 11.
+The **PlainEncoding** uses 2 bits per nt, transforming A to 00, C to 01, G to 10, and T/U to 11.
 Any other letter is treated as A. So, -k 12 will use 12 nt generating keys of 24 bits.

-The GappedBitwiseAT1GC0Encoding is similar to BitwiseAT1GC0Encoding but the nt used for indexing are chosen as [left][gap][right]=k where [left] and [right] are estimated by k/3.
+The **GappedBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but the nt used for indexing are chosen as [left][gap][right]=k where [left] and [right] are estimated by k/3.
 So, here -k=36 is equivalent in bits to -k=24 in BitwiseAT1GC0Encoding.

-The SwapBitwiseAT1GC0Encoding is similar to BitwiseAT1GC0Encoding but it uses non-continuous nt indexing one nt and skipping one until k is reached.
+The **SwapBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but it uses non-continuous nt indexing one nt and skipping one until k is reached.

-The HPCEncoding (homo-polymer compressed) ignore consecutive repetition
+The **HPCEncoding** (homo-polymer compressed) ignore consecutive repetition

+### Guiders
 Guiders (-g option):
    StateMachineGuider:<state-file>
    DefaultGuider